GeoMigrata/dotMigrata/USAGE.md

 ### Creating and Saving a Snapshot

 Snapshots are typically created as XML files.
-Here's how to create a snapshot programmatically using modern C# syntax:
+Here's how to create one programmatically using modern C# syntax:

 ```csharp
 using dotMigrata.Snapshot.Enums;